samipourquoi/endbot/COMMANDS.md

 ### Scoreboard
 Creates an image of the ingame scoreboard associated to that objective, for all whitelisted players.
 It will fetch scores from the first server declared in the config, from all whitelisted players.
+It will as well get the total value from all scores.

 Usage: `scoreboard <objective>`